An anti-U.S. protest in Quetta on June 1, 2012. (Naseer Ahmed / Courtesy Reuters)

 Krasner seems to assume that the United States has options when it comes to Pakistan today and that the Obama administration could manage the consequences of taking a tougher line.
 But the reality is that for the moment at least, Washington is highly constrained and the repercussions of a major falling-out would be too disastrous to countenance.

 That is because the United States currently relies heavily on the land route through Pakistan to supply its troops in Afghanistan, and this need will not disappear in the next year.
 With the route now closed, supplies are piling up in Karachi.
 U.S. troops need those goods.
 As the number of U.S. troops in Afghanistan falls, of course, a wider array of policy options will open up.
 Even then, however, President Barack Obama might not have the levers he expects.
-After all, the
+After all, the United States has tried almost every tactic with Pakistan before -- and none of them have worked.
+A series of now-declassified National Security Council, State Department, and CIA papers from

 - Full website and iPad access